cxliu0/paper_search/README.md

 3. Open `Actions` tab and run `Deploy Paper Report to GitHub Pages` once.
 4. Your report page will be available at:
    - `https://<your-username>.github.io/<repo-name>/`

+Note:
+- GitHub Pages is static hosting.
+The interactive local APIs (`/config`, `/run`) are not available on Pages.
+- Use local dashboard (`http://127.0.0.1:8765/`) for interactive runs; Pages is for public viewing.